Writ-1/Fall2020-S10/docs/figdor.md

 + How does a QRP differ from outright fraud?

-+ Is it clear from the article whether Figdor views the role of journalists as "cheerleaders" or "watchdogs"?
++ Is it clear from the article whether Figdor views the role of journalists as "cheerleaders" or "watchdogs" of science?

 + What aspects of Figdor seem unclear to you?
 What would you like to discuss with your classmates?